Solutions to complex cases

 We analyse new therapies and materials to treat serious eye surface diseases.
 We want efficacious and safe solutions for cases in which conventional treatments have failed.
 To find them, we study the risk-benefit relationship of different types of keratoplasties and keratoprostheses.

 We aim to improve knowledge on the variability of adult healthy eye structures and their development from infancy.
-We conduct experimental studies aimed at the regeneration of eye tissue and the prevention of posterior capsule opacification of the lens after cataract surgery.

 Cataracts and refractive surgery